Accommodation

 Mostly, these matters are related to incidents regarding an epileptic seizure and recovering from them when functionality has not yet reverted.
 You might want to consider the materials and furniture in your home, and how these are located.
 Are there any sharp corners and breakable items?
 Is there a risk to get burnt by boiling water or a dish?
 You can have home equipment that improves your safety, such as a thermostatic tap and an automatic tap, timed electrical outlets (for example to an iron) and a timed stove.

-Help and support for daily living
+Help and support in daily life

 Housing support

-• Service housing under the Disability Services Act, if due to your disability or illness you have a continuous need for assistance in managing daily activities.
-Housing support under the Disability Services Act can also be arranged in an owner-occupied home, rental apartment, or another similar dwelling.
+• Housing support under the Disability Services Act, if your disability results in an ongoing need for support and assistance in daily life.
+Housing support can be provided in an owner-occupied home, rental home or another home chosen by the individual.

 House allowance supports low-income housing